jsnee/vscode-dmbinder/README.md

 ## Templates and Components
 You can create **component** files that contain data that can be easily inserted into your campaign documents.
 Component files can be either `.json` or `.yaml` files.
 (Both `.yaml` and `.json` examples are pictured in the "Template/Component Example" section, [below](#template-component-example))

+#### Pandoc Components
 More information on how to format the data used in component files can be found in Pandoc's [Metadata Block](https://pandoc.org/MANUAL.html#extension-yaml_metadata_block) documentation.
 (Despite only having examples for `.yaml` metadata, Pandoc's [documentation](https://pandoc.org/MANUAL.html#option--metadata-file) does mention it supports `.json` data, as well)

 **Template** files are used to specify how to insert the component data into your campaign document.
 (Template files should be markdown, `.md`, files and should use [Pandoc](https://pandoc.org/MANUAL.html#using-variables-in-templates)'s variable syntax)

+#### NOTE:
+While there will continue to be support for templating using Pandoc, DMBinder is switching to [Mustache](https://mustache.github.io) as the primary means of templating.
+This can be changed in the extension settings by changing `dmbinder.defaultTemplatingEngine`.
+This switch is for ease of use (no outside installations necessary) and due to some shortcomings of Pandoc's templating system.
+Updated documentation will be provided when the default templating engine is eventually switched over.

 ##### Template Component Example